-As of December 31, 2021 and June 16, 2021, the Company has incurred organizational expenses of \$389,882 (unaudited) and \$243,790, respectively and offering costs of \$1,110,771 (unaudited) and \$629,819, respectively, which are accrued on the statements of assets and liabilities as of December 31, 2021 and June 16, 2021.
+As of June 16, 2021, the Company has incurred organizational expenses of \$243,790 and offering costs of \$629,816, which are accrued on the statement of assets and liabilities as of June 16, 2021.

 New Accounting Standards: Management does not believe any recently issued, but not yet effective, accounting standards, if currently adopted, would have a material effect on the accompanying financial statements.